Spark-Liang/NoteBook/LOMA/280/ch12 - Health Insurance Prodiucts.md

 - **physical impairment** : is a treatable but incurable, chronic condition.

-- **acitvities of daily living (ADLs)** : the activities to measure a person's functional status, such as eating.
+- **acitvities of daily living (ADLs)** : the activities to measure a person's functional status, such as eating, bathing, dresing.

-- **instrumental activities of daily living (IADLs)** : the activities are necessary for daily living but not essentil to daily functionning.
+- **instrumental activities of daily living (IADLs)** : the activities are necessary for daily living but not essentil to daily functionning, such as cooking, shopping.

 **Important feature of Long-term Care Insurance (LTCI)**

 - **benefit trigger**:  the insured met one of the following condition can reveice the benefit
   - inability to perform at least two **ADLs** without assistance for at lease 90 days.
-  - need for supervision to pretect person from threat due to severe cognitive impairment.
+  - need for supervision to pretect person from threat because of the cognitive impairment.
 - **elimination period**
   - common elimination period is 30 to 90 days, some insurer might provide 0 elimination period policy.
   - **longer elimination period, lower permium.**